 (3) CARDIAC MUSCLE TISSUE

-- Cardiac muscle fibers are cylindrical, branched, striated and involuntary.
+- Cardiac muscle fibers are cylindrical, branched, striated (like skeletal muscles) and involuntary (like smooth muscles).

 - Uninucleated , have one centrally located nucleus.